Mowpey/trabahanap-server/README.md

 npm install
 ```

-2. Go to the /app folder and paste the command in the terminal
+2. Start the server using the following command

 ```bash
 npm run server